 Players can either fold or make a bet of up to three times the original bet to continue.
-If they continue the dealer turns over the first community card.
-The entire process is repeated again prior to the reveal of the next two community cards.
+If they continue, the dealer turns over the first community card.
+The entire process is repeated prior to the reveal of the next two community cards.

 Spanish 21 is a variation of the popular table game blackjack.
 It is basically blackjack under the player-friendly PGCB rules.

 However, Spanish 21 also pays player 21’s and blackjacks.
-Plus, four tens are removed from each deck in the shoe.
+Plus, four 10s are removed from each deck in the shoe.

 Additionally, the game features various bonus payouts, including:

 - 3 to 2 on a five-card 21

 - 2 to 1 on a six-card 21

 - 3 to 1 on a seven-or-more-card 21